-- Describe the verification plan and its status. - Define the risks and the plans for reducing the risks through analysis or testing for each system.
+- Describe the verification plan and its status.
+At a minimum, a table should be included that lists each requirement (from pages 5, 6, and 7), and for each requirement briefly describe the design feature that will satisfy that requirement and how that requirement will ultimately be verified (such as by inspection, analysis, and/or test.) - Define the risks and the plans for reducing the risks through analysis or testing for each system.
 A risk plot that clearly portrays the risk mitigation schedule is highly encouraged.
 Take all factors that might affect the project including risks associated with testing, delivery of parts, adequate personnel, school holidays, budget costs, etc. Demonstrate an understanding of all components needed to complete the project and how risks/delays impact the project. - Demonstrate planning of manufacturing, verification, integration, and operations.
 (Include component testing, functional testing, or static testing). - Describe the confidence and maturity of design. - Include a dimensional drawing of entire assembly.
+The drawing set should include drawings of the entire launch vehicle, compartments within the launch vehicle (such as parachute bays, payload bays, and electronics bays), and significant structural design features of the launch vehicle (such as fins and bulkheads). - Include electrical schematics for the recovery system. - Include a Mass Statement.
+Discuss the estimated mass of the launch vehicle, its subsystems, and components.
+What is the basis of the mass estimate and how accurate is it?
+Discuss how much margin there is before the vehicle becomes too heavy to launch with the identified propulsion system.
+Are you holding any mass in reserve (i.e., are you planning for any mass growth as the design matures)?
+If so, how much?
+As a point of reference, a reasonable rule of thumb is that the mass of a new product will grow between 25 and 33% between PDR and the delivery of the final product.